· · · · · · ·

 Each baby behaves slightly differently, so you need to be flexible and adjust to his or her needs and prepare your baby travel products wisely.

-Babies have different schedules, parents have a different level of comfort and the little ones can anger themselves up with crying… plus you might actually see your friends rarely and just get frustrated trying to coordinate schedules (been there, done that, sadly).
+While it may sound tempting to take your first holidays with another family with a baby, I’ll say don’t do it… Babies have different schedules, parents have different levels of comfort, and the little ones can anger themselves by crying.
+Plus, you might see your friends rarely and just get frustrated trying to coordinate schedules (been there, done that, sadly).

 Tips for Traveling in Europe with a Baby